A big shout out to all the volunteers out there, helping make the world a better place!!

 WIN!
 The New York Times bestseller ' My Stroke of Insight' by well known and respected Harvard University-trained and published neuroanatomist, Dr. Jill Bolte Taylor

 WIN!!
-Type in your email address to join our mailing list on the comments below to go in the draw to win The New York Times bestseller ' My Stroke of Insight' by well known and respected Harvard University-trained and published neuroanatomist, Dr. Jill Bolte Taylor.
+Type in your first name below to join our mailing list on the comments below to go in the draw to win The New York Times bestseller ' My Stroke of Insight' by well known and respected Harvard University-trained and published neuroanatomist, Dr. Jill Bolte Taylor.
 "A brain scientist's journey from a debilitating stroke to full recovery becomes an inspiring exploration of human consciousness and its possibilities."

 The perfect Christmas present.
 Or why not treat yourself by keeping it for yourself! #GottabeintoWin